videomorph-dev/videomorph/README.md

 ### Commits

-The members of the VideoMorph Development Team that have the capability to commit changes into the repo are:
+The members of the VideoMorph Development Team that can commit changes into the repo are:

 - [Leodanis Pozo Ramos](https://github.com/lpozo)
 - [Leonel Salazar Videaux](https://github.com/leonel-lordford)